mikedenly/mikedenly.github.io/_posts/2019-04-21-rio-import.md

 Hello, world!
 I have finally figured out GitHub and how to make a free website with Jekyll.
 It's a great day!

 Today, I would like to point everyone to my favorite R package for importing data: the [rio package](https://cran.r-project.org/web/packages/rio/vignettes/rio.html).
-It's my favorite because the syntax is basically the same, no matter what type of data file you are trying to load.
+It is my favorite because the syntax is basically the same, no matter what type of data file you are trying to load.

 To import a .csv file:
 ```r